BhallaLab/almirah/docs/source/tutorial.rst

 The indexing operation
 ~~~~~~~~~~~~~~~~~~~~~~

-In brief, the indexing operation on a :class:`~Layout` or a
+In brief, the indexing operation on a :class:`~layout.Layout` or a
-:class:`~Dataset` crawls top-down from the root directory and figures
+:class:`~dataset.Dataset` crawls top-down from the root directory and
-out the *tag*:*file* associations.
-These associations are stored and
+figures out the *tag*:*file* associations.
+These associations are
-used while querying to filter through the dataset.
-Additional
+stored and used while querying to filter through the
-associations for a file excluding tags present in the path can be
+dataset.
+Additional associations for a file excluding tags present in
-provided with an accompanying *JSON* file that shares the same
+the path can be provided with an accompanying *JSON* file that shares
-filename.
-Indexing is performed automatically on creation of a
+the same filename.
+Indexing is performed by
-:class:`~Layout` or :class:`~Dataset`.
+:meth:`~layout.Layout.index`.

 To index our tutorial dataset: